 Acutane to treat skin: The list of side-effects include blood-red vision; suicidal thoughts & tendencies; and worsening of acne.
 Acutane worsens acne at first, then it gets better.
 Supposedly, some of the suicidal thoughts come from the fact that your acne is worsening so you think it's incurable.

 Rheumatoid arthritis medications can potentially result in tuberculosis.
-RA medications are relatively strong immune system suppressants; the possibility of debilitating secondary infections go up just like it would if you'd developed AIDS.
-It goes away once you stop the drugs — but then your RA would come back.
-Bummer.
+This is because rheumatoid arthritis is an autoimmune disease, where your body attacks itself, specifically your joints.
+Thus, the medications for rheumatoid arthritis are immune system suppressants; the possibility of debilitating secondary infections go up just like it would if you'd developed AIDS.
+Your immune system recovers once you stop the drugs — but then your arthritis comes back.